 Another way to “force” clarity and concision and bring the story to life is to use a template like the business model canvas.

-It’s a concise single page summary which often used to summarise business plans.
+It’s a concise single page summary often used to summarise business plans.
 But it also works as a way to capture many of the key elements of your market research story.

 It starts with a focus on the customer and what you want to do with them (the external analysis).
 Clearly, there’s lots of scope for the highlights of your market research story to plug in here.